Evaluating the Impact of Augmented and Virtual Reality

 How Museums Can Generate Revenue Through Digital Content and Virtual Experiences

-Ever since the COVID-19 pandemic forced museums of all kinds to close their doors, many have responded by shifting their attention to engaging audiences through virtual and remote channels. …
+Ever since the COVID-19 pandemic forced museums of all kinds to close their doors, many have responded by shifting their attention to engaging audiences through virtual and remote channels.
+Through social media initiatives, virtual tours, …

 Digital Gold: Queering Flat Spaces

-As museums address issues of access to collections, galleries, and education during COVID-19, many have chosen to shift to a digital space to connect with the public and continue their …
+As museums address issues of access to collections, galleries, and education during COVID-19, many have chosen to shift to a digital space to connect with the public and continue their missions as community and cultural institutions.
+As a …

 Subscribe to Field Notes!